 An interventional radiologist is a doctor who uses imaging techniques such as CT, ultrasound, and MRI to guide the delivery of treatments directly to a tumor.
-Interventional radiology procedures — such as tumor ablation (using heat or cold to kill tumor cells) or embolization (using beads or other substances to block a tumor’s blood supply) — are performed with very small incisions.
+Interventional radiology procedures—such as tumor ablation (using heat or cold to kill tumor cells) or embolization (using beads or other substances to block a tumor’s blood supply)—are performed with very small incisions.
 Some interventional radiology procedures are performed in combination with surgery.
-For some cancers, including breast cancer, interventional radiology techniques are also commonly used in place of surgery to remove tissue for a biopsy (examination of tissue under a microscope).
+For some cancers, interventional radiology techniques are also commonly used in place of surgery to remove tissue for a biopsy (examination of tissue under a microscope).

-Nurses play an important role in caring for patients at Memorial Sloan Kettering, and are often the members of the treatment team with whom you will have the most contact.
-Nurses bring extraordinary knowledge, experience, and expertise to your care, because they specialize in helping people with your particular type of cancer.
-Nurses will help you through your experience at Memorial Sloan Kettering, whether you are being treated in the hospital or as an outpatient.
+Nurses play an important role in caring for patients at Memorial Sloan Kettering and are often the treatment team members with whom you will have the most contact.
+Nurses bring deep knowledge, experience, and expertise to your care, because they specialize in helping people with your particular type of cancer.
+Nurses will help you during your experience at MSK, whether you are being treated in the hospital or as an outpatient.

-At Memorial Sloan Kettering, nurses collaborate with doctors and other members of your patient care team to develop a treatment plan that is right for you.
-The nurses on your team provide a range of services — administering therapies, monitoring your treatment and watching out for side effects, educating you and your family about what to expect during treatment, and offering emotional support.
+At MSK, nurses collaborate with doctors and other members of your patient care team to develop a treatment plan that is right for you, placing your needs and preferences first.
+The nurses on your team provide a range of services—administering therapies, monitoring your treatment and watching out for side effects, educating you and your family about what to expect during treatment, and offering emotional support.
 Nurses also help coordinate your appointments, communicate important information to various members of your patient care team, and keep track of other details related to your treatment.
-Nurses at Memorial Sloan Kettering maintain a patient-centered focus, placing your needs and preferences first.

-You will encounter clinical nurses throughout your treatment at Memorial Sloan Kettering, whether you are being cared for as an inpatient or outpatient.
-Clinical nurses will assist you when going for surgery, chemotherapy infusion, or radiation treatment, and in other procedural and diagnostic areas.
+You will encounter clinical nurses throughout your treatment at MSK, whether you are being cared for as an inpatient or outpatient.
+Clinical nurses will help you prepare for surgery, chemotherapy infusion, or radiation treatment, and in other procedural and diagnostic areas.
 Outpatient nurses, perioperative nurses, and inpatient nurses are all considered clinical nurses.

-Outpatient nurses perform a variety of services.
-Each one collaborates with a single physician on the patient care team, providing patients and their families with a consistent source of information, education, and support during office visits and home care.
+Outpatient nurses collaborate with a single physician on the patient care team, providing patients and their families with a consistent source of information, education, and support during office visits and home care.
 Patients who contact the doctor’s office with questions about their treatment or symptoms first speak with an outpatient nurse, who can provide expert advice as well as referrals to specialists in other departments such as social work, nutrition, smoking cessation, and integrative medicine.
-Nurses who administer chemotherapy, biologic therapy, and other therapies through intravenous infusion receive specialized education.
 Research study nurses are trained to identify specific problems that may arise for patients participating in a clinical trial.

-Perioperative nurses are responsible for patient care during the period just prior to, during, and immediately following surgery.
+Perioperative nurses are responsible for patient care during the periods just before, during, and immediately after surgery.
 Perioperative nurses provide specialized care in the presurgery center, operating rooms, procedure rooms, and recovery rooms.
-If you are scheduled to go home immediately following your surgery or procedure, perioperative nurses will ensure that you and your family receive and understand your discharge instructions and will phone you at home during your recovery.
+If you are scheduled to go home immediately following your surgery or procedure, perioperative nurses ensure that you and your family receive and understand your discharge instructions and will phone you at home during your recovery.

-Inpatient nurses are responsible for your care during your stay in the hospital.
+Inpatient nurses are responsible for people whose care requires a hospital stay.
 Whether you are admitted to the hospital immediately after surgery or for treatments such as chemotherapy and bone marrow transplant, inpatient nurses will administer your care, assess your response to treatment and medication, educate you and your family about your care needs at home, and coordinate your discharge from the hospital.

 Clinical Nurse Specialist

-Clinical nurse specialists have advanced education in nursing, and assist the care team in the management of patients with complex needs.
+Clinical nurse specialists have advanced education in nursing and assist the care team in managing patients with complex needs.
 They provide bedside care, ongoing assessment, and education and support for patients and their families.
 They also mentor staff and support professional development activities.